thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

     {
         if(radioButtons5[i].checked == true)
         {
-            var feedback5 = "<p style='color:red'>Wrong; The 'parameters' are the quantities we want to estimate.
-In this case, we have observed data for X_i and Y_i.
-We then estimate the intercept a and slope b.
-Then, we can calculate the residuals e_i.
-Topic: Model parameters, see lecture.</p>";
+            var feedback5 = "<p style='color:red'>Wrong; Structural equation models are usually fit to the observed covariance matrix, and sometimes a mean vector.
+In bivariate regression, the covariance between X and Y is modeled as a function of X. Topic: covariance matrix, see lecture.</p>";
-            if(radioButtons5[i].value == "4") {
+            if(radioButtons5[i].value == "1") {
               feedback5 = "<p style='color:green'>Correct!</p>"
             }
             document.getElementById("answerFeedback5").innerHTML = feedback5;